ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 the levels indicating the number of recursive levels performed to create the final snowflake.
 Observe that the base case is simply an equilateral triangle with side length equal to sideLength.
 Each increment of level replaces the middle third of all of the snowflake's sides with a "bump" that is, itself, a smaller equilateral triangle.

-Hint: It might be useful to write a helper function with the following signature:
+**Hint:** It is useful to write a helper function with the following signature:

 ```python
 snowflakeSide(sideLength, levels)